Do Lawyers Wear Wigs In Uk

 Wigs have been a part of British legal tradition since the 16th century.
 Since then, they have become an important symbol of the legal profession in the United Kingdom.
 Wearing wigs in court is seen as a sign of respect for the law and its traditions.
 It also serves to identify lawyers and distinguish them from other members of the court.
 For this reason, lawyers in England and Wales are expected to wear wigs when appearing in court.

-See also What To Wear To Visitation Vs Funeral
+See also What To Wear For Ice Skating

 Symbolic Reasons